 This book promotes constructive and nuanced transdisciplinary understandings of some of the critical problems that we face on a global scale today by thinking with and from the Global South.
-It is engaged in transmodernizing, pluriversalizing, decolonizing, queering, and/or posthumanizing thinking and practice.
+It is engaged in transmodernising, pluriversalising, decolonising, queering, and/or posthumanising thinking and practice.

 The book aims to contribute to and challenge current debates regarding knowledge, diversity, and change.
-This is achieved through the application of transdisciplinary and indisciplined perspectives to the Himalayan anthropocene; transport services in Mexico City; the EU-Turkey border regimes and policy; egoism and the decolonization of whiteness; the Witch and the decolonization of the gender binary; Nepalese students in Denmark; and the decolonization of global health promotion.
+This is achieved through the application of transdisciplinary and indisciplined perspectives to the Himalayan Anthropocene; transport services in Mexico City; the EU-Turkey border regimes and policy; egoism and the decolonisation of whiteness; the Witch and the decolonisation of the gender binary; Nepalese students in Denmark; and the decolonisation of global health promotion.
 The book thereby provides the reader a multiplicity of pathways of knowledges and practices that address current problems co-produced by the dominant Western colonial onto-epistemic outset, giving way to ‘other’ knowledge-practices, towards a pluriversal approach.

 Table of Contents